dojo/docs/dojox/calendar.rst

 To prevent the editing default behavior applied by the calendar, call in your handler of the item editing event preventDefault().

-The following example is cancelling the editing gesture when the item has a specific property and its start time is after pm (included)
+The following example is cancelling the editing gesture when the item has a specific property and its start time is after 1pm (included)

 .. js ::